 If a student cares for a child and applies for independent status, they should send their child’s original birth certificate and provide evidence they’re caring for the child, such as Child Benefit or Child Tax Credit letters.

-If a student doesn't provide the correct evidence, it could delay their application and they might not get all the student finance they're entitled to.
+If a student doesn’t provide the correct evidence, it could delay their application and they might not get the correct amount of student finance.

 What is a care leaver?

 A care leaver is a young person who:

 - has been in the care of, or been given accommodation by, their local authority (LA) for a period of at least 13 weeks from the age of 14 up to starting their course.

 Students who started their course before 1 August 2018 will be assessed as a care leaver if they: